 - 1 c shredded chicken taco meat

 - 1 yellow mini sweet pepper, seeded and chopped

 - 1 jalapeno (or more if desired), seeded and chopped

 - 1 small clove garlic, minced or pressed

-- Mineral salt or sea salt and pepper, to taste
+- Mineral salt, like pink Himalayan, and pepper, to taste

 - In a mixing bowl, combine olive oil, lemon or lime juice, garlic, salt, pepper and herbs and mix well